Green Mango Powder (Amchoor)

 Tart, unripe mangoes are cut into slices and dried mechanically or by baking them in the sun.
 These leathery strips are then ground into powder called amchoor.
 Amchoor, as you can guess, is fruity, sweet, tart, and intensely sour from a large amount of citric acid.

-Amchoor is commonly used in Indian and South Asian cuisines such as soups, stews, fruit and vegetable salads, and pakoras.
+Amchoor green mango powder is commonly used in Indian and South Asian cuisines such as soups, stews, fruit and vegetable salads, and pakoras.
 It’s often added to breads, pastries, and desserts to add a candy-like fruit flavor.
 Amchoor is also a major ingredient in chat masala.

-We’ve discovered two very western uses for amchoor:
+We’ve discovered two very western uses for Amchoor green mango powder:

 - Add to pie.
 Any pie.
 A teaspoon will just add a unique layer of flavor that’ll hypnotize you.
 Oh, and we mean to add it to the pie dough.
 Yum!